Proven-Paradox/shaper-system/Handbook.md

 Range: Short
 Targets: One other ally in your square, and an adjacent square
 Cost: 3 MP
 Effect: You and the targeted ally move to the selected square.
-Special: You and the targeted ally must be able to move normally to use this Ability.
+You and the targeted ally must be able to move normally to use this Ability.
 Description: Conveying an ally away from danger.
 This can be lending a shoulder to help them move, physically picking them up, activating a short range teleport, opening a small pair of connected portals, and other similar means of moving allies.

 #### Friendly Fire